chandupythonlearn/RAG_local_LLM/rag_csv_local_llm/README.md

 # rag_csv_local_llm
-This is to analyze your CSV data with RAG application using local LLM (Mixtral)
+This is to analyze your CSV data with RAG application using local LLM (Mistral)

 * First install the ollama in your local machine.
   * Ex: link to install ollama in local mac machine (https://ollama.com/download/mac)